Saitarun994/trivia-odyssey/readme.md

 <img src="media/cover.png">
 </h1>

-## Overview
+# Trivia Odyssey
-Its a simple and fun location based landmark/tourist attraction identificaiton app, which adds fun little trivia quiz to this location, so you learn and explore at the same time.
+A simple and fun location based landmark/tourist attraction identificaiton app, which adds fun little trivia quiz to this location, so you learn and explore at the same time.
 Here is a short list of things we've done:
 - Created a dataset of tourist attractions and landmarks around rochester (our current location)
 - Track the users current live location and show a list of cards containing tourist attractions around them